FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 }
 ```

-All notifications and also monitoring system can be enabled and disabled
+All notifications and the monitoring system can be enabled or disabled
-by *enabled* flag.
+with the *enabled* flag.

-**There are 3 properties related to monitoring system:**
+**Three (3) properties related to the monitoring system:**

-- subscriptionsMonitoringInterval - how often is monitoring system
+- subscriptionsMonitoringInterval - How often the monitoring system
-  loop running and trying to acquire free subscriptions, value is in
+  loop is run and attempts to acquire free subscriptions.
+The value is
-  seconds and default is 5
+  given in seconds, the default value is 5.
-- maxSubscriptionsPerInterval - maximum number of free subscriptions
+- maxSubscriptionsPerInterval - The maximum number of free subscriptions
-  that can be acquired in single monitoring system loop iteration,
+  that can be acquired in a single iteration of the monitoring system
-  when there is fewer free subscription than this value, only this
+  loop.
+If the number of free subscriptions is smaller than this value,
-  smaller amount will be processed (even zero if there are none), if
-  the number of free subscriptions is higher or equal to this value,
+  all free subscriptions are processed.
+If the number of free subscriptions
+  is larger than this value, only the specified number of subscriptions are
-  only specified amount will be acquired, the rest can be acquired
+  acquired.
+The rest can be acquired during the next iterations of the
-  in next iterations of monitoring system loop or by other UniConfig
+  monitoring system loop or by other UniConfing instances in the cluster.
-  instances in cluster, default value for this property is 10
+  The default value is 10.
-- maxNetconfSubscriptionsHardLimit - hard limit for how many
+- maxNetconfSubscriptionsHardLimit - Maximum number of subscriptions that
-  subscriptions can a single UniConfig node handle
+  a single UniConfig node can handle.

-**There are 3 properties related to monitoring system in clustered
+**Three (3) properties related to the monitoring system in clustered
-environment:**
+environments:**

-- rebalanceOnUCNodeGoingDownGracePeriod - grace period for a
+- rebalanceOnUCNodeGoingDownGracePeriod - Grace period for a
   UniConfig node going down.
-Other nodes will not restart the
+Other nodes will not restart
-  subscriptions until the grace period passes from when a dead
+  subscriptions until the grace period has passed after a dead
-  Uniconfig node has been seen last.
-Default = 120 seconds.
+  Uniconfig node was last seen.
+The default value is 120 seconds.
-- optimalNetconfSubscriptionsApproachingMargin - the lower margin to
+- optimalNetconfSubscriptionsApproachingMargin - The lower margin to
   calculate optimal range start.
-Default = 0.05
+The default value is 0.05.
-- optimalNetconfSubscriptionsReachedMargin - the higher margin to
+- optimalNetconfSubscriptionsReachedMargin - The higher margin to
   calculate optimal range end.
-Default = 0.10
+The default value is 0.10.

-**There are three properties related to the timeout of messages to Kafka**
+**Three (3) properties related to the timeout of messages to Kafka**

-- blockingTimeout - configuration of how long the **send()** method and the
+- blockingTimeout - How long the **send()** method and the creation of
-  creation of connection for reading of metadata methods will block (in ms).
+  a connection for reading metadata methods will block (in ms).
-- requestTimeout - configuration of how long will the producer wait for
-  the acknowledgement of a request (in ms).
-If the acknowledgement
+- requestTimeout - How long the producer waits for acknowledgement of a
-  is not received before the timeout elapses, the producer will resend
+  request (in ms).
+If no acknowledgement is received before the timeout
-  the request or fail the request if retries are exhausted.
+  period is over, the producer will resend the request or, if retries are
+  exhausted, fail it.
-- deliveryTimeout - configuration of the upper bound on the time to report
+- deliveryTimeout - The upper bound on the time to report success or failure
-  success or failure after a call to **send()** returns (in ms).
-This limits
+  after a call to **send()** returns (in ms).
+Sets a limit on the total time
-  the total time that a record will be delayed prior to sending, the
+  that a record will be delayed prior to sending, the time to wait for
-  time to await acknowledgement from the broker (if expected) and the
+  acknowledgement from the broker (if expected) and the time allowed for
-  time allowed for retriable send failures.
+  retriable send failures.

-**There are two properties related to the thread pool executor which is needed to
+**Two (2) properties related to the thread pool executor required to
 send messages to Kafka**

-- maxThreadPoolSize - the maximum thread pool size in the executor.
+- maxThreadPoolSize - The maximum thread pool size in the executor.
-- queueCapacity - the maximum capacity of the work queue in the executor.
+- queueCapacity - The maximum capacity for the work queue in the executor.

-**There are two properties that are used to limit number of records in
+**Two (2) properties used to limit the number of records in the notifications table in the database:**
-database in notifications table:**

-- maxCount - if number of records in notifications table exceeds
+- maxCount - Maximum number of records in the notifications table.
+If the
-  specified number then oldest record in this table will be deleted,
+  number of records exceeds this value, the oldest record in the table is
-  this way there will never be more records in database than
-  specified value, default is 10 000
+  deleted.
+The default value is 10,000.
-- maxAge - if record is older than specified value it will be
-  deleted, value is in hours and default is 100
+- maxAge - Maximum age of a record in the notifications table (in hours).
+  Records older than this value are deleted.
+The default value is 100.

 These properties are under *notificationDbTreshold*.
 Both of these are
 implemented using database triggers.
 Triggers are running on inserts to